stIncMale/stincmale.github.io/_posts/2020-09-23-tcp-keep-alive.md

 which means that the dialogue lasted for more than 15 s without being terminated by the proxy.
 This is as expected because the client was regularly sending data to the server, and the server was regularly sending data back.

-Note that the both the server and the client read timeout, which is 25 s, are greater than the proxy `timeout server`, which is 15 s.
+Note that both the server and the client read timeout, which is 25 s, are greater than the proxy `timeout server`, which is 15 s.
 Therefore, they cannot affect the next experiment, where we will not be sending data between the client and the server.
 Note also that the server sends TCP keep-alive probes every 5 s after 5 s of idling.